John-Brandon/PBR-Tier-System/README.md

 # Welcome to the PBR Tier System Code Repository
 This repository currently includes Fortran 90/95 code for an age- and sex-structured operating model.
 The operating model can mimick the dynamics of either a single stock, or two stocks of the same species which overlap spatially.
 This allows for a range of management strategy evaluations to be performed.

-The code files are located in the `PBR Netbeans` folder. <a href="https://github.com/John-Brandon/PBR-Tier-System/tree/master/PBR%20Netbeans" target="_blank">The Readme.md file in that folder</a> contains descriptions for the code files, including R code which is provided as an example work-flow for running trials as part of a management strategy evaluation for a single stock PBR Tier System.
+The code files are located in the `PBR Netbeans` folder. <a href="https://github.com/John-Brandon/PBR-Tier-System/tree/master/PBR%20Netbeans" target="_blank">The Readme.md file in that folder</a> contains descriptions for the code files.
+Additionally, R code is provided, as an example work-flow, for running trials as part of a management strategy evaluation for a single stock PBR Tier System.

 The Fortran code has been developed under Mac OS 10.9.5, using <a href="https://gcc.gnu.org/wiki/GFortran" target="_blank">the free, open source, GNU Fortran 95 (gfortran) compiler</a>.
 Instructions are provided below for compiling the Fortran code using the gfortran compiler.